MiquelMarinoEspinosa/Bowling-Game-Kata-PHP/README.md

 $> make install
 ```

-To execute the tests execute
+- To execute the tests execute
 ```
 $> make tests
 ```

-To generate the coverage at the `build/coverage` folder execute
+- To generate the coverage at the `build/coverage` folder execute
 ```
 $> make coverage
 ```

-The solution kata will be implemented at `solution` branch
+- The solution kata will be implemented and explained at `solution` branch